 Marsha Hunt films reviewed at Laura's Miscellaneous Musings: EASY LIVING (1937) (bit part), ANNAPOLIS SALUTE (1937), THESE GLAMOUR GIRLS (1939), IRENE (1940), FLIGHT COMMAND (1940), I'LL WAIT FOR YOU (1941), KID GLOVE KILLER (1942), THE AFFAIRS OF MARTHA (1942), SEVEN SWEETHEARTS (1942), BRIDE BY MISTAKE (1944), A LETTER FOR EVIE (1946), MARY RYAN, DETECTIVE (1949), THE HAPPY TIME (1952), and BOMBERS B-52 (1957).

 2013 Update: An additional review: THE INSIDE STORY (1947), which includes an account of Marsha's personal appearance at a UCLA screening of the film.

 2014 Update: Here's a review of RAW DEAL (1948), a wonderful Anthony Mann film which I saw at UCLA this year.
 I also reviewed the DVD release of IRENE (1940) this year.

 2015 Update: Here's a review of the DVD release of KID GLOVE KILLER (1942).

-2016 Update: I reviewed TAKE ONE FALSE STEP (1949) after seeing it at the Noir City Film Festival, and later in the year I reviewed UNHOLY PARTNERS (1941).
+2016 Update: I reviewed TAKE ONE FALSE STEP (1949) after seeing it at the Noir City Film Festival, and later in the year I reviewed UNHOLY PARTNERS (1941) and WINTER CARNIVAL (1939).